diegowps/senacJS/wasArchivementCertifications/readMe.md

 </p>

 > [!IMPORTANT]
-> This repository is used for educational purposes and practice testing only. :registered:
+> This repository is used for educational purposes and practice testing only :registered: .